perses/perses/README.md

         * Time series charts.
         * Gauge panels.
         * Stat panels (single value with sparkline).
-        * Mardown panels (as an alternative to the Text panel)
+        * Markdown panels (as an alternative to the Text panel)
     * The editing of dashboard is well advanced.
-Remaining work most of the remaining work is in panel options, right now you have to use the JSON editor for a lot of properties, but those will be form controls soon
+Most of the remaining work is in panel options, right now you have to use the JSON editor for a lot of properties, but those will be form controls soon.

-The dashboard data model is still evolving along with the dashboard implementation and new requirements.
+* The dashboard data model is still evolving along with the dashboard implementation and new requirements.
+Before reaching a stable state regarding the data model, we are waiting for feedback to know if we need to adjust and potentially break things.

+## What's next

+Here is a not ordered list of what it can come in the future in Perses:

+* Perses native on Kubernetes using CRDs
+* Traces Visualization support
+* Docs, a lot of docs :)
+* Generating Panel #200
+* Sub folder management #183
+* Datasource discovery #74

 ## Install